 How I Stay Grounded Afloat

 This guest post by Gil Lhotka is part of our How Do You #StayGrounded? series.
-We wanted to give our customers a chance to write about how their coffee ritual helps them thrive in daily life, and we invite you see how well brewed coffee impacts the lives of people all around you.
+We wanted to give our customers a chance to share their stories and write about how their coffee ritual helps them thrive in daily life, and we invite you to see how well brewed coffee impacts the lives of people all around you.

 So without further ado, here’s Gil’s story.